Why your sim time needs a plan, not just power.

 Not all mats are created equal.
 Traditional range mats can produce significantly higher peak deceleration forces than natural turf.
 While turf shears away to absorb energy, a firm mat reflects that shockwave back up the shaft.

 In a simulator, there is no walking between shots.
 You can hit 100 balls in 30 minutes.
 This rapid accumulation of swings leads to fatigue.
-Our Eagle Membership allows for unlimited simulator time, meaning you don't have to rush your bucket—you can practice at a pace that suits your body.
+Our memberships include dedicated practice time every day, so there is no need to rush a bucket.
+Practise at a pace that suits your body.

 Don't start at 100%.
 Treat your first few weeks of off-season sim work like a preseason camp.

 Don't let a winter tweak ruin your spring season.
-Join a club that prioritizes your health with expert feedback and world-class facilities.
+Join a club that prioritises your health with expert feedback and world-class facilities.